AlmaLinux/leapp-repository/README.md

 It is capable of saving the output of actors as locally stored messages, so that they can be consumed by other actors that are being developed.

-We need .
+We need the OpenSshConfig message, which is produced by the OpenSshConfigScanner standard actor.
 To make the data consumable, run the actor producing the data with the –save-output option:

 `snactor run --save-output OpenSshConfigScanner`